bernhardAxonIvy/doc/source/designer-guide/introduction/toolbar.rst

    This button opens a drop down list with all available *new wizards* to create new resources for editing.
-Some of the shown wizards are contributed by the Eclipse system and are not Axon Ivy specific.
+Some of the shown wizards are contributed by the Eclipse system and are not |axon-ivy| specific.

-   To create new Axon Ivy resources it is recommended to use the menu entry :guilabel:`Axon Ivy` > :guilabel:`New...` or to use the context menu in the Axon Ivy project tree.
+   To create new |axon-ivy| resources it is recommended to use the menu entry :guilabel:`|axon-ivy|` > :guilabel:`New...` or to use the context menu in the |axon-ivy| project tree.

 Save